 During each menstrual cycle, an egg is released by one of the ovaries (ovulation).
 The egg travels into the fallopian tube.
 If fertilization is to occur, sperm ejaculated into the vagina must swim up ...

-Some things may put you at higher risk of infertility.
-They include:
+Certain factors may put you at higher risk of infertility, including:

 Preparing for your appointment

-For an infertility evaluation, you'll most likely see a reproductive endocrinologist — a doctor who specializes in treating disorders that prevent couples from conceiving.
-Because infertility is a condition that involves both you and your partner, your doctor will likely want to evaluate both of you to identify potential causes — and possible treatments — for your infertility.
+For an infertility evaluation, you'll likely see a reproductive endocrinologist — a doctor who specializes in treating disorders that prevent couples from conceiving.
+Your doctor will likely want to evaluate both you and your partner to identify potential causes — and possible treatments — for infertility.

 What you can do

 Some basic questions to ask include:

 Don't hesitate to ask your doctor to repeat information or to ask follow-up questions.